tillbiskup/fitpy/docs/index.rst

 .. warning::
-  FitPy is currently under active development and still considered in Alpha development state.
+  FitPy is currently under active development and still considered in Beta development state.
 Therefore, expect frequent changes in features and public APIs that may break your own code.
 Nevertheless, feedback as well as feature requests are highly welcome.

 .. _sec-how_to_cite: